spcl/dace/doc/codegen/codegen.rst

 C++ Runtime Headers
 ===================

 The code generator uses a thin C++ runtime for support.
+The folder, which contains header files written for the different platforms, can be found in the ``dace/runtime`` folder.

+The folder also contains files such as ``{math, os, pi, pyinterop}.h``, which provide interoperability with Python.
+This is especially useful to generate matching code when calling Python functions such as ``range`` inside Tasklets.

 File structure.